Nexusoft/NexusInterface/docs/AnalyticPolicyStatment.md

 ### What services do you use?

-We ONLY use Google Analytics 4, using the `GTag.js` package.
+We ONLY use Aptabase Analytics System.

 ### Is my info anonymous?

-Yes and no, your IP is sent to Google, but we can not see it.
-Google can extract more info from your IP, however on our report can not tract, identify , or deduce any one user.
+Yes, Aptabase is also GDPR, CCPA and PECR compliant.

 ### What is being tracked?